How Leadership Coaching Works: A Behind-the-Scenes Look

 What happens:

-The “Oh Shit, I Built This” moment:
+The “Oh Shit, That’s Me” moment:

-And you stop.
+And then you’ll stop.

 What you’ll feel: